Bishal-2002/Moviex/README.md

 Wanna know about a partciular movie?
 Wanna know about the cast details, imdb rating or watch the trailer!
 We got you covered!
 Visit our site Movix right now!!!
 <br />

+The site is live at https://movix-nu-coral.vercel.app/ 😍😍😍 VISIT RIGHT NOW!!!

 ## Tech Stack 🗃
 React | SCSS